Cookies on the Healthspan site

 This is down - one study says - to four out of five dog owners chatting to fellow walkers whilst out rambling.4 Most of us find pets are an easy subject to bond over and pet lovers tend to be open to telling stories about their favourite companions.

 1Brooks, H (2018).
 The power of support from companion animals for people living with mental health problems: a systematic review and narrative synthesis of the evidence, BMS Psychiatry

 2Harper C et al. (2015).
 Can Therapy Dogs Improve Pain and Satisfaction After Total Joint Arthroplasty?
 A Randomized Controlled Trial, Clinical Orthopaedics and Related Research

-3 H; Rushton, K; Lovell, K; Bee, P; Walker, L; Grant, L; Rogers, A (February 2018), The power of support from companion animals for people living with mental health problems: a systematic review and narrative synthesis of the evidence, BMC Psychiatry
+3Brooks H at al. (2018).
+The power of support from companion animals for people living with mental health problems: a systematic review and narrative synthesis of the evidence, BMC Psychiatry

 4Wood L at al. (2015).
 The Pet Factor - Companion Animals as a Conduit for Getting to Know People, Friendship Formation and Social Support, PLOS ONE